Todd Boeckman: College career

-Statistics
+College statistics

 Professional career

-Boeckman was invited to try out for the Cincinnati Bengals during their rookie mini camp, which concluded on May 3, 2009.
+Boeckman was invited to try out for the Cincinnati Bengals during their rookie minicamp, which concluded on May 3, 2009.
 Boeckman was among the tryout players not offered a free agent contract.
 Although Boeckman had a good workout with the Bengals, head coach Marvin Lewis stated that there were already four other quarterbacks on the roster, making it more difficult for Boeckman to land a contract.
 He also tried out for the Atlanta Falcons.

-Jacksonville Jaguars

-Boeckman was signed by the Jacksonville Jaguars on June 17, 2009.
-He was waived by the Jaguars on July 31 to make room on the roster for rookie third-round pick Terrance Knighton.
+Boeckman was signed by the Jacksonville Jaguars on June 17.
+He was waived by the Jaguars on July 31 to make room on the roster for rookie third round pick Terrance Knighton.
 He was re-signed on August 30 after the team waived Paul Smith.
 He was then cut on September 5, during final cuts.